A comprehensive list of eligible and ineligible expenses

 Copies of medical records or radiographs - Payments required to have medical records or radiographs duplicated are reimbursable.

 Cosmetic procedures - Medical expenses for cosmetic procedures are reimbursable only if the procedure is necessary to improve a deformity arising from, or directly related to, a congenital abnormality, a personal injury resulting from an accident or trauma, or a disfiguring disease.
 However, medical expenses paid for other cosmetic procedures are not deductible medical expenses under Code Section 213(d), and thus are not reimbursable.
 This applies to any procedure that is directed at improving the patient's appearance and does not meaningfully promote the proper function of the body or prevent or treat illness or disease.
 For example, face lifts, hair transplants, hair removal (electrolysis), liposuction, teeth bleaching and dental veneers are generally not deductible.
-If there is a concern that a medical or dental procedure could be considered cosmetic, a physician's diagnosis letter is required.
+If there is a concern that a medical or dental procedure could be considered cosmetic, a medical diagnosis is required.

 CPAP (Sleep Apnea) machine supplies are covered.